 Example Email for Requesting an Informational Interview:

 “Good afternoon, My name is Taylor Holloway, and I’m studying welding at BRCC.
-My uncle suggested I reached out when he heard I wanted to explore a career in welding.
-Although I am not currently looking for a job, I have become very interested in the various welding processes and techniques and would like to learn more about the field.
+My uncle suggested I reach out after learning I am interested in a career in welding.
+I am interested in the various welding processes and techniques and am seeking opportunities to learn more about the field.
 Would it be possible to schedule a 20-minute phone call with you at your convenience to ask a few questions and get your advice on how best to prepare to enter the field?”